erlang/otp/lib/kernel/doc/guides/logger_chapter.md

   message queue is reduced to a level below the threshold, synchronous or asynchronous mode is resumed.
 Notice that when the handler activates or deactivates drop mode, information about it is printed in the log.
-  The emitted log message looks something like this:
+  The emitted log message is on the `:notice` level and looks like this:
-  `[notice] Handler :default switched from :sync to :drop mode`
+  `Handler :default switched from :sync to :drop mode`

   Defaults to `200` messages.